rmorales723/FinalProject/README.md

 When the user clicks on the `DELETE` button, it makes a `DELETE` request to the Rails backend API and deletes the client record from the database.

+ # Add Client page

+The react front end of the project has an add client page and here is a screenshot of the add client page:

+TODO: Screenshot attach

+We have a `NewClient` react component that posts the user typed data for the client being created from the frontend to the Rails backend API.
+It lets the logged in user add the client information (e.g. client name, number, email and img_url etc.).

+When the user hits the Submit button after typing the client information, it makes a `POST` API call to the backend Rails API and the client record is created and saved in the backend database.

 # Client EDIT page:

 The following screenshot shows the client edit page: